-- Over the twelve month period to 31 December 2007, the Pension Fund produced a cumulative return of 4.28%, below the benchmark return of 4.50% by 0.22%.
-Norges Bank have calculated the twelve month Pension Fund return to be 4.26%.
-The 0.02% difference is mainly attributed to the timing of a significant cashflow, which occurred during November, and the difference between how Norges Bank and BNY MAS allowed for this cashflow within their respective performance calculations.
-Please refer to Section 6 of this report for an explanation of the returns deviations between BNY MAS and Norges Bank experienced during February, March, August and November. - Total Fund performance exceeded the benchmark in each month of 2007 with the exception of February, August, November and December where performance was behind the benchmark.
-Outperformance was greatest in May and September, where performance exceeded the benchmark returns by 0.12% and 0.20% respectively.
-Underperformance was greatest in August and November where performance was below the benchmark by 0.38% on each occasion.
+- Over the twelve month period to 31 December 2008, the Pension Fund produced a cumulative return of -23.39%, below the benchmark return of -19.93% by 3.46%.
+Norges Bank have calculated the twelve month Pension Fund return to be -23.30%.
+The 0.09% difference between the cumulative twelve month return calculated by BNY MAS and that calculated by Norges Bank is mainly attributed to the transfer of bonds from JPMorgan Chase to Citigroup in October and November.
+JPMorgan Chase reported these transfers using historic exchange rates to value the bonds, while Citigroup used current exchange rates.
+The difference between BNY MAS and Norges Bank can also be attributed to the timing of significant cashflows, which occurred during June and September, and the difference between how Norges Bank and BNY MAS allowed for these cashflows within their respective performance calculations.
+In addition, Please refer to Section 6 of this report for an explanation of the returns deviations between BNY MAS and Norges Bank experienced during March, April, June, July, August, September, October, November and December. - Over the twelve month period to 31 December 2008, both BNY MAS and Norges Bank reported a twelve month benchmark return of -19.93%. - Total Fund performance outperformed the benchmark in April, May and December by 0.16%, 0.21% and 0.18% respectively.
+In all other months, the Pension Fund underperformed the benchmark.
+The months where underperformance was greatest were September and October where the Pension Fund underperformed the benchmark return of -6.56% and -9.41% by 1.50% and 1.13% respectively.

-4.1.1 Pension Fund - Equity Returns (Currency Basket)
+4.1.2 Pension Fund - Equity Returns (Currency Basket)